Murine coronavirus: Genome

 Rat coronavirus is a positive-stranded single-strand RNA virus with an outer membrane.
 It has a genome size of about 31,000 nucleotides.
 In addition to the four structural proteins of coronaviruses — spike protein (S), membrane protein (M), envelope protein (E) and nucleocapsid protein (N) — some mouse coronavirus surfaces also have hemagglutinin esterase (HE).
 HE can bind to sialic acid on the surface of the host cell and promote viral infection, and has acetyl esterase activity, which can degrade receptors to release the bound virus.
 The virus also has four auxiliary proteins — 2a, 4, 5a and I (or N2) (known as NS2, 15k, 12.6k and 7b in rat salivary adenophritis virus or as 2a, 5a, 5b and N2 in Longquan Luosai mouse coronavirus).
 These auxiliary proteins may counter the host's immune response.
 The auxiliary protein NS2 (encoded by the 2a gene) has 2′,5′-phosphodiesterase activity; it can degrade 2′,5′-oligoadenylate in the cell and avoid its activation.
 Ribonuclease L in cells activates the defense mechanism for degrading viral RNA and auxiliary protein 5a inhibits host interferon.
 The types of auxiliary proteins in different virus strains may differ.
 For example, MHV-S lacks auxiliary protein 5a, so it is less resistant to interferon.
-All four auxiliary proteins are dispensible for viral replication.
+All four auxiliary proteins are dispensable for viral replication.
 The E protein is divided into the E1 and E2 glycoproteins, which are believed to serve different purposes.
 The genome is ordered 1ab-2a-HE-S-4-5a-E-M-N-I, where 5a and 5b proteins are encoded by the same mRNA and the open reading frame of I is located within the open reading frame of capsid protein N.